Leo Tolstoy

 Not only is it impossible to fight the bad organization of society with violence, it is impossible to do so even with good organization.

-The welfare of humanity can be achieved only via an independent moral-religious way.
+The welfare of humanity can only be attained by an independent moral-religious way.

 For what is sad and outrageous is not just the existence of a bad social order, but that people have created it, tolerate it and even use it for their own selfish aims.